leonlolleonlol/Arduino-Projects/README.md

 7. Servo Motor controlled by rotary module
 8. Timer - Keypad and active buzzer
 9. Snake Game on 8x8 matrix and joystick
+10. 3D model animation with Processing from GY-521 gyroscope data